 energy manager (EM): the individual, identified by the building owner, who has responsibility for ensuring that energy use in the building is minimized without compromising the indoor environmental quality (building indoor air quality, thermal comfort, visual acuity and comfort, sound quality).
 The EM may be the building owner, a tenant, an employee of the owner or tenant, or a contractor retained by the owner or tenant.

+energy target (EUIt): [Not adopted] See energy use intensity target (EUIt)

-energy target (EUIt): [Not adopted]energy use intensity (EUI): a measurement that normalizes a building’s site energy use relative to its size.
-A building’s energy use intensity is calculated by dividing the total net energy consumed in one year by the gross floor area of the building, excluding the parking garage.
+energy use intensity (EUI): a measurement that normalizes a building’s site energy use relative to its size.
+A building’s energy use intensity is calculated by dividing the total net energy used in one year by the gross floor area of the building, excluding the parking garage.
 “Energy use intensity” is reported as a value of a thousand British thermal units per square foot per year.

-energy use intensity target (EUIt): the net energy use intensity of a covered commercial building that has been established for the purposes of complying with the standard.
+energy use intensity target (EUIt): the target for net energy use intensity of a covered building.

-gross floor area: the total number of square feet measured between the exterior surfaces of the enclosing fixed walls of a building, including all supporting functions such as offices, lobbies, restrooms, equipment, storage areas, mechanical rooms, break rooms, crawl spaces, and elevator shafts.
+gross floor area: the total number of square feet measured between the exterior surfaces of the enclosing fixed walls of a building, including all supporting functions such as offices, lobbies, restrooms, equipment storage areas, mechanical rooms, break rooms, and elevator shafts.
 Gross floor area does not include outside bays or docks.

 gross floor area for nonresidential buildings: [Not adopted]